01dnot/BoulderDash/OVERVIEW.md

 IBDObject -> IBDMovingObject -> IBDKillable

 IBDObject:					The main interface that all game-objects must implement.
 							Its most important functionality is the step-method.

 IBDMovingObject:	The main interface that all objects that move in the must implement.
 					Its most important functionality is the prepareMove-method, it prepares the move of an object, and get executed at the next step.
 Inherit from IBDObject.

 IBDKillable:			An interface that all object that can be killed must implement.
 					    An object that can be killed can always move.
 Inherit from IBDMovingObject.

+The interfaces extends each other.
+Beginning with the simplest form, IBDObject, then IBDMovingObject and at last the IBDKillable.
+This means a object cant be killable and not movable, but must be movable to be killable.
+The interfaces are used so you can store different types of tile-types in a grid.
+It also makes sure all gameobjects contains important methods such as step() and getPosition().

 #Abstract-classes: